 One of the key obstacles for extracting sugars from biomass is a complex polymer called lignin.
 Lignin, a major component of plant cell walls that gives plants their structural integrity, is the most difficult part of the plant to break down.
 Professor John Ralph and his team at UW-Madison discovered that it was possible to introduce weak bonds, or "zips," into the lignin polymer, which would make it much easier and cheaper to break apart.
-Working with other GLBRC labs at Michigan State University and the University of British Columbia, the researchers were successful in introducing these weak links into the lignin backbone of poplar trees, resulting in biomass that is much easier to degrade.
+The researchers were successful in introducing these weak links into the lignin backbone of poplar trees, resulting in biomass that is much easier to degrade.